Tricky Woo: History

 The Firsh Blush lineup consisting of Dickson, Popovich, Crowe, and Sayers reunited for two performances at Calgary's Sled Island music festival in 2009.

-A compilation of b-sides and rarities titled "The Children Of" was released on yellow vinyl by Yeah Right!
+A compilation of b-sides and rarities titled The Children Of was released on yellow vinyl by Yeah Right!
 Records in 2015.

-On September 27, 2018 "Sometimes I Cry" producer Ian Blurton tweeted, "Had a great time last night doing a "Behind The Music" style doc for Tricky Woo Sometimes I Cry reissue that's coming down the pipeline." sparking rumours that a reissue would be released in 2019, to commemorate the 20th anniversary of the record, however nothing surfaced.
+On September 27, 2018, "Sometimes I Cry" producer Ian Blurton tweeted, "Had a great time last night doing a "Behind The Music" style doc for Tricky Woo Sometimes I Cry reissue that's coming down the pipeline." sparking rumours that a reissue would be released in 2019, to commemorate the 20th anniversary of the record, however nothing surfaced.

 In June 2020, a previously unreleased song titled "Who's Got The Bombs" was released on Yeah Right!
 Records' Black Lives Matter compilation.
 All proceeds from the release were donated to Black Lives Matter charities.
 "Who's Got The Bombs" is one of the earliest recorded Tricky Woo songs, dating back to their rare 1996 demo tape.

-On August 31, 2021, a surprise announcement was made, that the bands first three albums, "Rock and Roll Music, Part One", "The Enemy is Real", and "Sometimes I Cry" were to be reissued on vinyl by Bonsound and Blow the Fuse, marking the first time their debut and sophomore albums would be issued on the format.
+On August 31, 2021, a surprise announcement was made, that the bands first three albums, Rock and Roll Music, Part One, The Enemy is Real, and Sometimes I Cry were to be reissued on vinyl by Bonsound and Blow the Fuse, marking the first time their debut and sophomore albums would be issued on the format.

 Several hours later, the trailer for the documentary Blurton had tweeted about in 2018 was released on YouTube.
 Along with Blurton, Sebastien Grainger and Jesse F. Keeler of the band Death From Above 1979 will appear in the film, as well as Billy Talent guitarist Ian D'Sa, Danko Jones, The Dears' Murray Lightburn, and George Stroumboulopoulos.

-Despite a promised release of October 2021, as of November 2023 the film remains unreleased.
+Despite a promised release of October 2021, the film was not released until December 2025 (available on YouTube).